divsmith/minesweeper/README.txt

 The File I/O requirement is fulfilled with the Sqlite database for holding the high scores.
 Several different queries and callbacks are used based on whether the high scores are being displayed, or determining whether a given score is high enough to be saved.
+The database used is 'scores.db'.
+The program creates this database and it's schema automatically.
+I've included a secondary database, named 'demo.db' preloaded with the scores shown in my demo video for ease of testing.
+Just rename it from 'demo.db' to 'scores.db' and the application will automatically use it.